-What Will Happen to My Loved Ones?
+What Will Happen To My Loved Ones?

 One of the biggest concerns for people who need addiction treatment is their family — where they’ll stay, how they can make ends meet financially and whether they can stay in touch during treatment.
 These obstacles can be overcome, and knowing your options can empower you to make the best choice for you and your family.

-Child Care Options for those in Rehab
+Child Care Options For Those In Rehab

 If you’re a parent considering rehab, finding a trusted caregiver for your kids can be difficult.
 However, there are several child care options available while you’re in treatment.

-The best choice is often someone close to the family whom your children already know and are comfortable with.
+A good choice is often someone close to the family whom your children already know and are comfortable with.
 Many parents in rehab ask for help from their:

 - Significant other